MdSamsuzzohaShayon/blockchain-development/README.md

-### Testing with rinkeby
- - Install metamask chrome extension -> create account - download and save private key -> copy address -> scan address with __https://etherscan.io__ or __https://rinkeby.etherscan.io__ (for testing)
- - Make a tweet with ether address and post the tweet here __https://faucet.rinkeby.io/__ to get free testing ether

 - Attacks - 01:19:28
 - Scalability -> sharding -> layer 1: base layer blockchain implementation -> layer 2: any application that is build on top of a layer 2 - 01:25:32